Astute-Systems/MediaX/README.md

 cmake -DBUILD_QT6=ON ..
 ```

-# Generic Vehicle Architecture

-All modes supported as defined in DEF-STAN 00-082 (uncompressed, MJPEG and H.264)

-# Generic Soldier Architecture
+# GxA support

-Currently in draft, MediaX supports for H.265 and AV1 (requires rust gstreamer plugins) encoders.
+All modes supported as defined in DEF-STAN 00-082 (uncompressed, MJPEG and H.264), these apply to Generic Vehicle Architectures (GVA).
+More recently the Generic Soldier Architecture (GSA) draft was published.
+MediaX supports for H.265 and AV1 (requires rust gstreamer plugins) encoders.

- > NOTE: You must install the code to enable the Rust gstreamer AV1 RTP element after building
+ > NOTE: You must install the code to enable the Rust gstreamer AV1 RTP element after building.
+Specify the build option **$ cmake -DBUILD_RUST=ON ..**
 ## Documentation

 Doxygen documentation is available on [Github Page](https://defencex.github.io/MediaX).